Booking Leakage — What it is and why it's important to prevent

 Establish an incentive program

 Some companies find that their employees are more likely to book within policy if there’s a what’s in it for me component.
 This usually includes financial incentives or other perks on an individual level.
 However, this strategy is probably not sustainable for the long run.
-Bribes only motivate people to get more rewards, so your employees may end up booking more travel than necessary, just to keep collecting the perks.
+Incentive travel programs only motivate people to get more rewards, so your employees may end up booking more travel than necessary, just to keep collecting the perks.

 Eliminate a preferred booking method